jimbozhang/Interspeech2026-Audio-Encoder-Challenge/README.md

 ### Track A: Classification tasks

-The preprocessed datasets are available on Zenodo.
+The preprocessed datasets are available on Hugging Face.
 The number of labels # for each dataset is displayed.

 | **Domain** | **Dataset**              | **Task Type**                 | **Metric** | **#** |
 | ---------- | ------------------------ | ----------------------------- | ---------- | ----: |